 Consideration has been given to dispensing with a requirement for the original will to be filed in the court registry.
-As wills are kept permanently as paper documents in the provincial Archives rather than being included in a destruction schedule or recorded as electronic images, the provincial government has raised an issue regarding the cost-effectiveness of the historic requirement in probate procedure of filing the original will in the court.
-The majority of the Probate Rules Reform Project Committee has tentatively concluded that the original will should continue to be filed in the court registry for safekeeping, rather than being left in the hands of one private party while access to the original by various parties may be needed for the resolution of any matters relating to the estate.
-This conclusion is reflected in subrules (20)(e) and (23).
-It is not intended to preclude alternatives to indefinite archival preservation of original wills in paper form once that period has passed.
+As wills are kept permanently as paper documents in the provincial Archives rather than being included in a destruction schedule or recorded as electronic images, the Court Services Branch would prefer to dispense with filing the original will in the court as part of probate procedure.
+The Probate Rules Reform Project Committee has concluded nevertheless that the original will should continue to be filed in the court registry as a measure to prevent loss, damage, fraud, fraudulent concealment, or deliberate destruction of the original.
+This conclusion is reflected in subrules (21)(e) and (23).
+It is not intended to preclude alternatives to indefinite archival preservation of original wills in paper form once access to the original is no longer needed for the resolution of any matters relating to the validity or integrity of the will.